puneetsl/lotion/README.md

 >
 > Use this [link](https://www.notion.so/?r=55d4c384b54a457490f6cc1799bedc76) to sign up and get ready to manage your life like you have never managed before ([Notion.so](https://www.notion.so/?r=55d4c384b54a457490f6cc1799bedc76))

+---
+⚠️ **NOTE** ⚠️

+Before you go ahead and install Lotion, I've found a better implementation called [notion-linux](https://github.com/davidbailey00/notion-linux) by [davidbailey00](https://github.com/davidbailey00) which works seamlessly via apt/yum installers.
+You can try it out and if that solutions works for you please use that instead.

+If you want a portable version, or do not wish to install for all users in that case you can try out Lotion, the web version is lightweight and in my usage a little bit faster than native versions.
+---

 # Installation
 Download setup script
 ```bash